Amor takes role on Barcelona board

 On Tuesday, it was widely reported Barcelona's director of professional sports Albert Soler had stepped down from his football responsibilities at the club along with Raul Sanllehi.
 Soler, who is now expected to focus upon Barcelona's handball and basketball teams, and Sanllehi have been the club's chief transfer negotiators over recent years.

-Bartomeu's efforts to restructure have continued apace recently, with a formal announcement of his reshuffle expected at the club's general assembly on October 21.
+Bartomeu's efforts to restructure have continued at pace recently, with a formal announcement of his reshuffle expected at the club's general assembly on October 21.

 Vice-president Carles Vilarrubi and director Jordi Mones tending their resignations after the decision to play the LaLiga game versus Las Palmas on the day of the Catalan independence referendum behind closed doors.